jamesknelson/use-codemirror/README.md

 **Add the excellent [CodeMirror](https://codemirror.net/) editor to your React app with a hook.**

-📌 Supports multiple documents (e.g. for tabbed editors) 📌 Built with TypeScript
+📌 Supports multiple documents (e.g. for tabbed editors)<br />
+📌 Built with TypeScript <br />
-📌 Works with SSR
+📌 Works with SSR<br />
-📌 Built-in lazy loading for CodeMirror itself
+📌 Built-in lazy loading for CodeMirror itself<br />
-📌 Allows easy access to the underlying instance
+📌 Allows easy access to the underlying instance<br />

 ## Getting started